ml4sts/research-mentoring/research_contract_template.md

 Submit proposal to present at Undergraduate Research Symposium.
 Turn in the first draft for a final paper. -->

-Milestone 1:
-Target completion date:

-Milestone 2:
-Target completion date:

-Milestone 3:
-Target completion date:
+[Create](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/creating-and-editing-milestones-for-issues-and-pull-requests) your milestones as [GithHub milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones).
+Associate a target date and short description to each.

 ## Student Outcomes
-Identify several outcomes (skills, knowledge, professional development, etc.) that are important for the student to develop through the completion of this project.
-Use these questions to get you started: What does the student want to get out of this research experience?
+Identify several outcomes (skills, knowledge, professional development, etc.) that are important for you to develop through the completion of this project.
+Use these questions to get you started: What do you want to get out of this research experience?
 What does the mentor want the student to get out of the experience?

 <!-- Example skills outcomes:
 Can identify relevant sources from library databases.